cloudmesh-community/book/chapters/pi/kubernetes/pi-kubernetes.md

 In this section we discuss how to set up a kubernetes cluster on a number of Raspberry Pi's.

 ## Resources Needed

 We recommend that the cluster will have at least one master and three worker nodes.
-Using less resources so the system is not unnecessarily slow.
+Using less resources may make the system is not unnecessarily slow.
+In particular we have one dedicated master.
+We use three nodes to allow for testing the distribution of containers.
+(It may work with two, but we have not tested it).
 Please give us feedback on this and let us know hwat works for you. so we integrate your feedback.

-We assume that you have installed docker and disabled swap

-TODO: describe how to disable swap

-First install docker, disable swap, install kubeadm
+### Install Docker

+### Disable Swap Space

+Rasbian Jessie is using `systemd`.
+We need to try if we can disable swap with systemd:

+    sudo systemctl disable dphys-swapfile

+To check if this works use

+    sudo systemctl status dphys-swapfile

+Naturally we need to reboot and check again to see if the change is permanent.

 All the following steps are made automatically by the `docker_kubernetes_install.sh` script.